Scroll down to read about how people have raised money for KLF -

 Pat’s coffee mornings

-Pat lives in Rome and every autumn a coffee morning is organised for the Fund.
+When Pat lived in Rome every autumn a coffee morning was organised for the Fund.
 To date this has been at the home of friends, one of whom has has been a great knitter of teddy bears which were sold to raise funds.
 At the coffee morning we also sell coffee and cakes (baked by generous ladies) as well as delicious home-made marmalade.
 We also take this opportunity to sell Christmas cards and notelets.
 On the terrace a second hand book stall is always popular where people can pick up a good bargain!

 To date these coffee mornings have raised over 5,750 euros!

-In November each year, Jenny holds these lunches at her home in Islington.
+In November each year, Jenny holds a lunch at her home in Islington.
 Local friends (and some not so local!) are invited.
-Pat sells her Christmas cards and Tuscan lavender bags which disappear pretty quickly!
+We sell Christmas cards designed by Pat, lavender and moth repellant bags made by Penny, and other handmade crafted items.
 On these occasions Jenny is ably assisted in the greeting, serving drinks and lunch by one or more of KLF's staunch supporters, Marcus Wohlrab (Katie’s brother), Rob Edge , Dan Cook and Gordon Black.
 The ladies love it (and so do the men – perhaps it’s the pinnies!)
 A big thanks to all these friends – it’s a great way to kick off the ‘season’ and, this year, made over £2,017 to boot!

 Jenny's Open Garden

 Each year Jenny and Gordon open their London garden as part of the National Garden Scheme.
-Last summer hey raised £102.40 which was 15% of the entrance fee.
+Last summer they raised £102.40 which was 15% of the entrance fee.

 On 1st September 2019 Bev Field took to the skies for her wing walk at Damyns Hall Aerodrome.
 She was strapped into a 5 part harness on the top wing of a Boeing Stearman 1942 plane.
 The plane however underwent a rebuild 3 years ago!